-Industry may benefit from increased choice of ingredients for domestically sold and imported IFP.
-Industry will voluntarily use alone or in combination 2'-FL/DFL, LNT, 6'-SL and 3'-SL or buy and sell IFP containing either, where a commercial benefit exists for them.
+Industry may benefit from increased choice of ingredients for domestically sold and imported infant formula products.
+Industry will voluntarily use alone or in combination the permitted 2'-FL/DFL, LNT, 6'-SL and 3'-SL or buy and sell infant formula products containing either, where they believe a commercial benefit exists for them to do so.